 curriculum vitae

-Megan Kang is PhD candidate at Princeton Sociology, with research interests in crime and deviance, urban sociology, and public policy.
+Megan Kang is a sociology PhD candidate at Princeton University, with research interests in crime and deviance, urban sociology, and public policy.
 She draws on ethnography, interviewing, and econometrics to analyze novel data sources with the goal of identifying effective and humane ways of reducing inequality in safety.
-Megan is committed to research involving community and civic partners through co-constructed approaches.

 Photo: Charles and Jalen from Boxing Out Negativity, Chicago, 2022